andreasvc/fmindex/README.rst

 to a corpus of text files.
 This module provides an efficient method of perform a large number of substring searches.

-Expects texts to be tokenized, one sentence per line, tokens space-separated.
+Both a character-based and a word-based version is available.
+The character-based version offers full-text search.
-Converts space-separated tokens to integer indices (i.e., words are never matched partially).
+The word-based version converts each space-separated token to an integer (i.e., words are never matched partially).
+This works best for texts which are tokenized, one sentence per line, with space-separated tokens.

 Example
 -------